CommunityToolkit/WindowsCommunityToolkit/docs/brushes/BackdropSaturationBrush.md

 title: BackdropSaturationBrush
 author: michael-hawker
 description: The BackdropSaturationBrush is a Brush that applies a Saturation effect to whatever is behind it in the application.
-keywords: windows 10, uwp, uwp community toolkit, uwp toolkit, brush, backdrop, saturation
+keywords: windows 10, uwp, windows community toolkit, uwp community toolkit, uwp toolkit, brush, backdrop, saturation
 ---

 # BackdropSaturationBrush